Transit Planning Board: Appointees of the governor of Georgia

-It does not have any representatives from Cobb Community Transit (CCT), Gwinnett County Transit (GCT), or C-TRAN, the local suburban bus systems.
+It does not have any representatives from CobbLinc, Ride Gwinnett, or Connect Douglas, the local suburban bus systems.

 Concept 3

 Concept 3 is the third and final draft of a plan to build an extensive network of commuter rail, light rail, and bus rapid transit by 2030, totaling about 500 miles or 800 kilometers.
 It was finalized in July 2008 and adopted in August 2008.